 The injuries that are usually sustained in car accidents are typically a lot more devastating when caused by a commercial truck, which usually requires far greater medical care and recovery.
 This can include anything from fractures, broken bones, whiplash, and lacerations.
 The injuries that are sustained from freight trucks will always be significantly greater and even life-threatening.

 Medical Bills That Are Much Larger

 With an increased likelihood of serious injuries, recovering from these types of accidents usually involves a lot more time off work and longer hospital stays.
 Truck accident victims often are unable to go back to work which translates into financial implications such as loss of earnings.
-When you have a compassionate and trustworthy personal injury attorney with Joe Durham Jr. P.C. will mean you are provided with an idea of the amount of suffering and pain, and the time your case is actually worth, to ensure your compensation is fair.
+When you have a compassionate and trustworthy personal injury attorney like Joe Durham Jr. P.C. you are provided with an idea of the amount of suffering and pain, and the time your case is actually worth, to ensure your compensation is fair.

 Increased Chance Of Death

 The accidents that involve big rigs or semi-trucks also result in far higher fatality rates when compared to regular accidents with cars.
 The FMCSA, released statistics that states that accidents involving trucks claim anything from 3,000 to 5,000 lives every year.